X

 About the CWEA ECI Grade 1 exam

-While CWEA certification isn't mandatory for a job as an Environmental Compliance Inspector, it can help you get a job and it can also lead to a pay raise and other benefits.
+While CWEA certification isn't mandatory for a job as an Environmental Compliance Inspector, it can help you get a job and can also lead to a pay raise and other benefits.

 Practice questions